 Macerate the cubes of candied fruits in the rum while you prepare the rest.

-Place the flour, sugar, zest, yeast, eggs and salt together in a mixing bowl.
+Mix the yeast in the milk and leave to rest while weighting the other ingredients.
+Place the flour, sugar, zest, eggs and salt together in a mixing bowl.
 Mix at a low speed and gradually add the milk.
-When the dough is homogenous, incorporate the butter bits by bits.
+When the ingredients are well mixed, incorporate the butter bits by bits.
 Once the butter is nicely mixed in, the dough will be smooth, glossy and elastic.
 Add the orange blossom flower water and mix in.
 Placed in a greased bowl, cover with cling film and leave to double in size somewhere warm.

 Place the cut candied fruits over a sieve to collect the sugary rhum and keep for later.